When you hear the words winter cocktails, what comes to mind? Festive names like the Candy Cane Martini or the Yule Mule?

 The classic Negroni isn’t a typical Christmas cocktail.
 This winterized version is another story, though.

 It’s still crisp, dry, and slightly bitter.
 However, it’s also infused with cinnamon sticks, star anise, and nutmeg.
 And the charred orange is just plain fun.

 Serve it as an aperitif on a cool night.
 People will love it.

 This smoky-sweet drink is another simple, straightforward option that the men in your life will love.
 There’s nothing fruity, “girly,” or pink about it.

 However, thanks to the honey and orange juice (from the wedges), a slight sweetness helps cut down on the bourbon’s kick.

 If you’re looking for a gorgeous, sparkling yellow cocktail that’s perfect for New Year’s Eve, check out this recipe for sparkling winter punch.

-It has a base of vodka, orange juice, and champagne with a simple syrup of filtered water, rosemary, and honey.
+It has a vodka base, orange juice, and Champagne with a simple syrup of filtered water, rosemary, and honey.

 You’ll add a few rosemary sprigs and orange slices for garnishes.